Avatar: The Way of Water (soundtrack)

 Avatar: The Way of Water (Original Motion Picture Soundtrack) is the soundtrack album to the 2022 epic science fiction film Avatar: The Way of Water, directed and co-produced by James Cameron, a sequel to Avatar (2009).
 The album featured an original score composed by Simon Franglen and original music by Canadian singer–songwriter the Weeknd.
-Franglen, a friend of composer James Horner who previously composed the score for Avatar, had worked as a record producer and arranger for that film and afterwards, took on scoring duties for The Way of Water and the forthcoming sequels in Avatar franchise, following Horner's death in a plane crash on June 2015.
+Franglen, a friend of composer James Horner who previously composed the score for Avatar, had worked as a record producer and arranger for that film and afterwards, took on scoring duties for The Way of Water and the forthcoming sequels in Avatar franchise, following Horner's death in a plane crash in June 2015.

 The album, which accompanies Franglen's original score, featured two original songs—"Song Chord" performed by Franglen and Zoe Saldaña, and "Nothing Is Lost (You Give Me Strength)" performed by The Weeknd.
 The latter was released as a single from the album on December 15, 2022, and the following day, on December 16, the full soundtrack was released by Hollywood Records alongside the film.
 A score album titled Avatar: The Way of Water (Original Score), featuring additional tracks from Franglen's score was released on December 20.